Why use CBD Oil in Skincare?

 Is CBD Good for Skin?

-According to Dr. Jeremy Davis, M.D., dermatologist at Ronald Reagan UCLA Medical Center, there isn’t enough conclusive research out there for dermatologists to routinely suggest the use of CBD products for skin care.
+According to Dr. Jeremy Davis, M.D., dermatologist at Ronald Reagan UCLA Medical Center, there isn’t enough conclusive research out there for dermatologists to routinely suggest the use of CBD in skincare.
 Since most skin care products are not FDA regulated, it is an easy additive to include.
-Luckily, it appears that CBD oil in skincare products is relative safe.
+Luckily, it appears that CBD in skincare products is relative safe.

 The concerns center around the unreliability of the purity and the effective dosage of CBD.
 This is mitigated by buying only US Made and Tested CBD oil and using only companies who provide the purity test data to their customers.
 Dermatologists suggest that CBD be treated with the same respect as essential oils.
 They are a plant “extract” and can cause skin sensitivities and reactions just like an essential oil can.
 If ingested, they also can affect the liver.
 So if CBD ingestion is desired, please involved your personal physician and update them as to how and where you are using CBD so they may track your liver enzymes